Workers’ Compensation Insurance in Virginia

 Workers’ compensation statute of limitations in Virginia

-In Virginia, employees with injuries must file a workers’ comp claim no later than two years after the injury.
+In accordance with Virginia's workers' compensation system, employees with injuries must file a workers’ comp claim no later than two years after the injury.
 The state will not offer an extension if you discover an injury or illness after the claim deadline.

 Get free workers’ comp quotes with Insureon